J053Fabi0/Duplicated-files-cleaner-Incognito/README.md

 # Disclamer
 Do not run this code if one or more of your nodes are in committee.
 The scrpit will run in less than a minute, it is really fast, so I guess there is no problem if it is about to enter committee in the next epoch, but do it at your own risk.

+The script will stop and start the docker containers of every node implicated, which means every node that is either spicified as a `fromNodeIndex` or `toNodesIndex`.

 # Dependencies
 1. Nodejs.